jep-capital-devs/devtest_backend/README.md

 # What to Know

+We use Laravel Valet to locally serve our applications but feel free to locally serve the test application however you feel.
+We just find it easiest for us.

 ## Frostbite Architecture

 All functionality for a Frostbite Laravel system is done in modules.
 We don't use